 The nursing staff will take your medicines away for safe-keeping and administer the doses whenever they are due.
 Any medicines used on the ward will be for your treatment only.
 If you do not want us to give you your medicines on the ward please discuss any objections with the ward team on admission.

 What type of medicines should I bring in to hospital?

 A member of the nursing or pharmacy team will check your medicines as it may be necessary to dispose of some of your medicines, if they are out of date or you are no longer prescribed them.
-Any medicines assessed as unsuitable for use, will be destroyed unless you have any objections.
+Any medicines assessed as unsuitable for use, will be destroyed unless you have any objections, following discussion with you.